erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     feedback does not work.
 Just remove it and it will still work, just no feedback of the mode you're in.

 ## System-wide
-* :white_check_mark: [vim-anywhere](https://github.com/cknadler/vim-anywhere) - spawn a vim buffer from any text input in the operating system.
+* :white_check_mark: [vim-anywhere](https://github.com/cknadler/vim-anywhere) - Spawn a vim buffer from any text input in the operating system.
-* :white_check_mark: [Homerow](https://www.homerow.app/) - add vim-like navigation to any macOS app.
+* :white_check_mark: [Homerow](https://www.homerow.app/) - Add vim-like navigation to any macOS app.
-* :white_check_mark: [kindaVim](https://kindavim.app/) - get vim-like navigation in any macOS text field.
+* :white_check_mark: [kindaVim](https://kindavim.app/) - Get vim-like navigation in any macOS text field.
-* :white_check_mark: [sketchyvim](https://github.com/FelixKratz/SketchyVim) - get vim-like navigation in any macOS text field.
+* :white_check_mark: [sketchyvim](https://github.com/FelixKratz/SketchyVim) - Get vim-like navigation in any macOS text field.
+* :white_check_mark: [athame](https://github.com/ardagnir/athame) - Patches your shell to add full Vim support by routing your keystrokes through an actual Vim process.
+* :white_check_mark: ~[kommand](https://www.autohotkey.com/board/topic/42706-kommand-a-cross-application-vim-like-hot-key-solution/)~ - A cross-application Vim-like hot key solution.

 ## System Tools